EntireTwix/CCash/docs/building.md

 ## Advice
 as CCash is very lightweight it can run on practically any device but here are some tips:
-* single core machines should toggle `MULTI_THREADED` to `false`
+* single core machines should toggle `MULTI_THREADED` to `false`.
-* if your server is sufficiently active, such that each time save frequency is met, changes having been made is highly likely then `CONSERVATIVE_DISK_SAVE` should be toggled to `false`
+* if your server is sufficiently active, such that each time save frequency is met, changes having been made is highly likely then `CONSERVATIVE_DISK_SAVE` should be toggled to `false`.
 * `MAX_LOG_SIZE` should be adjusted as it takes up the most memory usage/storage of the ledger's features at 139 bytes in memory and 43 bytes in disk at default settings on the current version, so 7543 logs per MB of RAM.
-Setting to 0 will disable logs
+Setting to 0 will disable logs.
-* with no users memory usage is ~8.47 MB
+* with no users memory usage is ~8.47 MB.
-* saving frequency being set to 0 will disable frequency saving and only save on close
+* saving frequency being set to 0 will disable frequency saving and only save on close.
 * make backups of your save files!
+* related to log size, one strategy you could employ is setting `ADD_USER_OPEN` to `false` or pruning users often, enabling you to make `MAX_LOG_SIZE` very large.

 ## Docker & Ansible
 If you want to use the docker package, deploy information can be found [here](deploy.md)